Massachusetts Court Records

 Can a DUI Be Expunged in Massachusetts?

-What constitutes an Infraction in Massachusetts?
+What Constitutes An Infraction In Massachusetts?

 Infractions are mostly light traffic-related violations.
-They do not attract a criminal charge and only tickets are issued to the offender.
-An offender has 20 days to clear any ticket received but if any issued ticket is seen as unfair, the offender can fight it in court in front of a judge.
+They do not attract a criminal charge; only tickets are issued to the offender.
+An offender has 20 days to clear any ticket received but if any issued ticket is seen as unfair, the offender may fight it in court in front of a judge.
 Getting more than 3 speeding tickets within 30 days may lead to a loss of license.
 It is different from a felony or misdemeanor in that a jail term is usually not stipulated as punishment for committing an infraction.
 Fines are enough.

 Examples of some common infractions include: